na632/FrostbiteModdingTool/README.md

 - FrostbiteModdingUI is the project that generates the User Interface
 - Libraries consists of the core project "FrostySdk", "FifaLibrary" for Squad file editing, "CSIL" textures editing and "FMT.Controls" WPF Controls for the User Interface
 - Plugins consists of each Frostbite game that this solution can support and can be expanded upon by following the framework

+# Downloading
+- Use GitBash, Github Desktop or Visual Studio to clone the repository

+# Compiling and Debugging
+- .NET Core 6.+ is required
+- Open the FrostbiteModdingUI.sln using Visual Studio 2022 (Community edition is fine)
+- Right click FrostbiteModdingUI project and select "Set as Startup Project"
+- Press F5 to Debug